ericserka/elixir-identicon-generator/README.md

    1. `mix deps.get`: install project dependencies.
    2. `iex -S mix`: open the interactive elixir.
    3. Inside interactive elixir, run: `Identicon.main(<YOUR_STRING_HERE>)`
+   4. The Identicon must have been created in the root folder of the project with the name being the string you put as input.
-   4. To check the documentation and understand what each method does:
+   5. To check the documentation and understand what each method does:
       1. Run `mix docs`.
       2. Open `doc/index.html` file.